Copyright: Desktop Metal website

 Equipment imported from the United States will meet the demands of several Centre projects; companies may contract the service

 The FAPESP Shell Research Centre for Gas Innovation (RCGI) began the purchase process of a 3D printer for metal parts that will serve the demands of several projects of the Research Centre headquartered at the University of São Paulo (USP).
 About two months after the equipment acquisition is finalized, which is imported from the United States, it is expected to arrive in São Paulo.
-The price being negotiated is around US$ 155,000 (about R$ 850,000), and will be paid for by the Shell Company, via the Support Foundation of the University of São Paulo (FUSP).

 “The advantage of this printer is that it can manufacture parts, directly in metal, that have complex formats, that is, things that cannot be made with conventional manufacturing methods,” states mechanical engineer Emílio Carlos Nelli Silva, Professor in USP’s Polytechnic School and Director of the RCGI’s Engineering Program.
 “We’re talking about parts that have many curves and have specific finishing specifications; there are no geometric limitations,” he says, and cites, as an example, the projects that attempt to develop labyrinth sealing joints, to avoid leaking of gases such as methane, in pipes, and supersonic separators, which are devices in tubular formats that aid in separating CO2 and CH4 gases.